 Were you thinking of starting a new hobby?
 Or maybe picking an old one up?

-September opens a good window of opportunity – with many courses starting across the city, and many of us experiencing renewed energy, trained into us across many school years beginning in September.
+Many courses start across the city in autumn, but don’t worry, in many of these you can also join later.
 Brno might be small, but its pool of possibilities is not.
 We prepared a list for you to browse.

 Let’s start with language courses.
 Correct language school, Pelican language school or Czech Courses extend Czech classes as well as many other languages.
 When learning Czech, always check the Centre for Foreigners and their free live or on-line classes.
 Nina English provides fun English courses tailored mainly for women.
 If Spanish and Portuguese sound better to you, we recommend Zona Iberoamericana.